×

 Types of Teeth Stains

 Food stains are the most common extrinsic stains caused by regularly consuming dark-coloured foods and drinks such as coffee, tea, red wine, and berries.
 Smoking is also a significant cause of food stains.
 Ageing stains are a combination of extrinsic and intrinsic factors and become more prevalent as we get older.
-The outer layer of enamel wears down with time, exposing the yellowish dentin beneath it.
+The outer layer of tooth enamel wears down with time, exposing the yellowish dentin beneath it.
 Additionally, intrinsic factors such as trauma or too much fluoride can cause ageing stains.

 Medication stains fall under intrinsic staining and occur when medication enters the bloodstream before being incorporated into developing teeth or causing changes in saliva flow that affect oral health.
 Some antibiotics like tetracycline, can cause permanent tooth discolouration if taken during childhood, while other medications like chemotherapy drugs can produce temporary staining during treatment.